 CHIP is short for the Children's Health Insurance Program, Pennsylvania's program to provide health insurance to uninsured children and teens who are not eligible for or enrolled in Medical Assistance.

-There are a lot of reasons kids might not have health insurance — maybe their parents lost a job, don't have health insurance at work or maybe it just costs too much.
+There are a lot of reasons kids might not have health insurance — maybe their parents lost a job, don't have health insurance at work, or maybe other options just cost too much.
 Whatever the reason, CHIP may be able to help.
-All families need to do is apply today.

 Parents may think their kids can't get CHIP because they make too much money.
 Not true!
 CHIP covers uninsured kids and teens up to age 19 who are not eligible for Medical Assistance.

-eligibility requirements.
+Once enrolled, children are guaranteed 12 months of CHIP coverage unless they no longer meet the basic eligibility requirements.
 Families must renew their coverage every year in order for the coverage to continue.
 CHIP insurance companies send renewal notices 90 days before their benefits are going to end, and families must fill out and send the renewal information back to their CHIP insurance company in order for benefits to continue.